indico/indico-user-docs/user_guide/survey_define.md

 Define your survey
 ==================

-First you will have to create an indico _event_ that matches your needs (meeting or lecture or conference).
+First you will have to login in to indico and create an **event** that matches your needs (meeting or lecture or conference).
 To learn how to do this, please see the relevant sections in this book.

-On your event Management page, select _Surveys_, which is under _Organization_ on the left banner.
+On your event Management page, accessible by clicking on the **pencil** on the top of the event display page, select _Surveys_, which is under _Organization_ on the left banner.

 Click on _Create Survey _ to start the Survey definition.

-Choose a title for your survey and fill the introduction box with some text you want to be shown as a description.
+Choose a _Title_ for your survey and fill the introduction box with some text you want to be shown as a description.

 ![](/assets/survey_create_1.png)